Achlys2004/Automated-Time-Table-Scheduler/necessary_details.md

   - `updateOldTimetable` (boolean, **required**): Whether to update the existing timetable or generate a new one
 - **Response:** String message confirming update
 - **Description:** Updates teacher availability and optionally reassigns classes
+- **Implementation:** Updates teacher assignments in timetable entries and subject repository

 ### Subject Management